richardjalba/mern-ecommerce/README.md

 Now that we've got the products on a global level, we need to move the product descriptions from the component-level to the global level too.

 This is essentially a repeat of what I've already written, albeit singular items and into the ProductScreen component: 1) Make constants for product details.
 2) Make product details reducer.
 3) Add the reducer to store.js.
 4) Make listProductDetails action 5) bring all these into the ProductScreen

+Now I want to add quantity to the ProductScreen, so I set the state for quantity.
+Then I set a ListGroup.Item to appear if the stock is more than 0.

+Then I give the Add to Cart button an onClick addToCartHandler.
+Which adds to cart the quantity selected on the ProductScreen.
+While also taking the user to the CartScreen.

+Then I build out the CartScreen and bring the route into App.js.